-In 1954, contemporaries thought that the nuclear age would bring energy at virtually no cost, ushering in a post-war wave of techno-optimism.
-Unfortunately, the atomic energy revolution never happened, and in the 70s everyone seemed resigned to the fact that fossil fuels would be inevitable: an end to optimism.
+In 1954, contemporaries thought that the nuclear age would bring energy at virtually zero cost, ushering in a post-war wave of techno-optimism.
+Unfortunately, the atomic energy revolution never happened, and by the 70s everyone seemed resigned to the fact that fossil fuels were inevitable: end of optimism.
 Today times are finally changing: the 20s of this century will be those of the great energy transition.
 And the end of fossil fuels.

-In the past three years alone, renewables prices have fallen significantly faster than fluctuations in oil, coal and even natural gas.
-Those who invested in traditional resources lost money, a lot of money, while the solar industry continued to gain ground and guarantee profits.
+In the past three years alone, renewable prices have fallen at a significantly faster rate than oil, coal and even natural gas have fluctuated.
+Those who invested in traditional resources lost money, a lot of money, while the solar industry continued to gain ground and deliver profits.

 What is driving these market dynamics?

-Three important forces are currently at play in the energy market:
+Three major forces are currently at play in the energy market:

 - the move towards sustainability among institutional investors

 - the adoption of public policies aimed at mitigating climate change and other environmental concerns.